 Nursing; Education; Health; Policy; Midwifery

-- Curriculum renewal and interprofessional health education: establishing capabilities, outcomes and standards; Dunston R, Dignam D, Matthews L, White J, Pockett R, Jones S, Brewer M, Rudd C, Buys N, Steketee C, Groves M, Moran M, Carr S, Thistlethwaite J, Forman D, Yassine T; Office for Learning and Teaching/Priority Projects.
+- Curriculum renewal and interprofessional health education: establishing capabilities, outcomes and standards; Dunston R, Dignam D, Matthews L, White J, Pockett R, Jones S, Brewer M, Rudd C, Buys N, Steketee C, Groves M, Moran M, Carr S, Thistlethwaite J, Forman D, Yassine T, Nisbet G; Office for Learning and Teaching/Priority Projects.

 - Developing interprofessional learning and practice capabilities within the higher education sector; Dunston R, Lee A, Slade D, Lee A, Matthews L, Nisbet G, Pockett R, Thistlethwaite J, White J; Australian Learning and Teaching Council/Priority Projects Program.